markwylde/ollama-chrome-api/README.md

 - **Event-driven**: Utilizes custom events for communication between different parts of your application.

 ## Installation

+### Chrome Extension

+I'm currently trying to get the extension added to the Chrome Web Store, but in the mean time you can download it and install the extension in dev mode.
+More information is in the [extension](./extension/) README.

+### Library

+I have built an ES Module library and published on npmjs.

 To install the `ollama-chrome-api` library, you can use npm: